So, How Do You Like Victimhood So far?

 Whatever problems we have are not our fault, they are always caused by the last government and can be solved if only we elect a new government.
 Therein lies the fraudulent staple of our democratic political system.
 And we have bought into it hook line and sinker.

 Never are we told that we live in a free and democratic society.
 Never are we told that our problems can often be solved by making smarter decisions, holding our heads high and pressing on.
 Always we are told that it is someone else’s fault and if only we had more government help and intervention everything will be alright.
 After all, what politician in his right mind would ask people to try harder.
 Don’t we elect governments to do more for us and save us from the pesky responsibility of trying harder?
 After all, who the hell wants to try harder?
-We’re way too busy surfing the net, listening to our Ipods, watching our DVDs and tracking the lives of Paris Hilton and Angelina Jolie.
+We’re way too busy surfing the net, downloading songs or videos, doing selfies tracking the lives of Harry and Megan or other unimportant sports stars or celebrities.

 Well, sorry to tell you, but it’s all a crock.
 People will always fail.
 And sometimes it’s because they made bad personal decisions and didn’t try hard enough.
 Sometimes, bad things just happen to them through no fault of others.
 Of course, we will never hear this simple truth from politicians or the press.
 After all, they have a vested interest in making us all feel like the victims of others so that we look to them for our salvation.
 It’s how they make their living and perpetuate their own existence.